General Psychology

 General Psychology requires courses in four core areas within the discipline as well as elective psychology courses.

-Students in the general psychology specialization are required to complete 36 credits of psychology coursework, with related coursework in biological science, mathematics, and statistics.
+Students in the general psychology specialization are required to complete 36 credits of psychology coursework, with 13-14 credits of related coursework in biological science, mathematics, and statistics for a total of 49-50 credits.
 Courses used toward the major must be earned with minimum grades of C. At least 30 of the 36 credits must be at the 3000-level or above.
 At least 18 of the 36 credits must be taken at the University of Florida.

 The course listing below does not represent an ordered sequence.
-More detailed Psychology Bachelor of Arts curriculum course scheduling information is available on the department’s webpage.
+More detailed Psychology Bachelor of Sciences curriculum course scheduling information is available on the department’s webpage.

 Introductory level